Magyartanulas/magyartanulas.github.io/word_order.md

 ## Further Links

-Naturally, this can be a difficult topic to grasp, as it differs a lot from English.
+Naturally, this can be a difficult idea to grasp, as it differs a lot from English.
 Here are some videos on youtube that may help you.

 * [Explained with HungarianProject](https://www.youtube.com/watch?v=iYT7Cju3ZX4&t=611s)
 * [Explained with HungarianOnline](https://www.youtube.com/watch?v=o54E33Rw9Sk&t=4s)